toddbranch/ECE382/labs/lab7/notes.md

 - The code in the L36 notes uses interrupts - you don't necessarily have to do that.
   - The `ADC10IFG` flag indicates `ADC10MEM` has been loaded with a conversion result.
 It is automatically reset if the interrupt request is accepted.
   - You can also poll this flag and reset it in software.

+- Be mindful of loading problems!
+  - You know there's loading when the voltage you're reading changes when you hook up your MSP430
+  - You can reduce loading by:
+    - Slowing down sampling:
+      - Increase sample and hold time
+      - Use slower clock
+      - Divide clock
+    - Reducing input impedance:
+      - Make potentiometer resistance for sensors smaller